dmbarbour/glas/docs/GlasApps.md

 In context of asynchronous interactions, we must reference remote resources over the course of several transactions.
 This requires a stable means of identifying the remote resources.
 An obvious solution is to use a stable identifier for remote instances.
 An intriguing alternative is to extend our RPC discovery APIs to support stable, asynchronous sessions similar to TCP connections.
 Advantages of sessions are that they can be cleanly 'broken' and can carry status information or ad-hoc metadata.

-There are security concerns that must be addressed.
-Security might be supported via a few standard methods on RPC interfaces indicating registries - i.e. where to publish, where to search, cryptographic access tokens, etc..
-It is feasible to separate most of these details into runtime configuration (glas profile or environment vars) while instead indicating labeled groups within the apps.

 ## Ephemeral References

-An *ephemeral reference* is valid only within the current transaction.
-For my vision of glas systems, I propose that our APIs should favor ephemeral references, especially for anything that directly references the application namespace, such as otherwise first-class functions or objects.
+Ephemeral values are valid only within the current transaction.
+For my vision of glas systems, I propose that APIs should favor ephemeral references especially for external resources.

 Leveraging ephemeral references: